Plain weave

 Plain weave (also called tabby weave, linen weave or taffeta weave) is the most basic of three fundamental types of textile weaves (along with satin weave and twill).
 It is strong and hard-wearing, and is used for fashion and furnishing fabrics.
+Fabrics with a plain weave are generally strong, durable, and have a smooth surface.
+They are used for a variety of applications, including clothing, home textiles, and industrial fabrics.

 In plain weave cloth, the warp and weft threads cross at right angles, aligned so they form a simple criss-cross pattern.
 Each weft thread crosses the warp threads by going over one, then under the next, and so on.
 The next weft thread goes under the warp threads that its neighbor went over, and vice versa.